nus-cs2103-AY2021S2/tp/docs/UserGuide.md

-Removes an existing field from a task in the planner so that you can remove certain details from the task directly and not go through the hassle of removing the task and adding the same task with lesser fields again.
+Removes an existing field from a task in the planner so that you can remove certain details from the task directly without having to go through the hassle of removing the task and adding the same task with lesser fields again.

 Format: `rmf INDEX FIELD`